 1897 "Keene," from Manual of American Water Works, Volume 4.

-history of the town of Keene from 1732: when the township was granted by
+history of the town of Keene from 1732: when the township was granted

-Griffin, Frank H. Whitcomb, and Octavius Applegate (Jr.)
+Goodell Griffin, Frank H. Whitcomb, and Octavius Applegate (Jr.)

 Page 297: It was during 1794 that a copartnership was formed between Abijah Wilder and Luther Eames of Keene, for the purpose of building aqueducts.
-The next February, "Luther Eames and his associates were incorporated by the Legislatuare of Massachusetts into a society for bringing fresh water into the town of Boston."
+The next February, "Luther Eames and his associates were incorporated by the Legislature of Massachusetts into a society for bringing fresh water into the town of Boston."
 Further writings were executed in May between Abijah Wilder, Luther Eames and Jonathan Church, for building the Jamaica Pond aqueduct; and thus Boston is indebted to Keene enterprise "for the introduction of pure water into the town."

 Page 302: During the year 1796, Dea.
 Abijah Wilder utilized his skill in laying aqueducts by bringing water in logs from the spring1 at the north end of the village to supply his own and other families.
 Afterwards the same aqueduct was used to supply water to some shops and manufactories; and others were laid in town about the same time and did good service for many years.